SengerM/myplotlib/README.md

 - Matplotlib is the best if you want to end up with a single image (png, pdf) to "print" (or just embed in a PDF).
 - Plotly is far better for doing interactive plots, visualize and share them.

 So each package has its own advantages and disadvantages, and they have very different interfases which is a pain.
+With this package I intend to produce a simple and unified interface for any plotting package that may exist in the universe, so I only have to worry about plotting and all the bureaucracy to produce the plot with this or that package is done in the shadows by ```myplotlib```.

 ## Installation